 This is unless the company notifies the employee/consultant that it does not intend to exercise the buyback right.

 If and when the company exercises the buyback right, the company needs to pay the buyback price for the shares (the same price that the employee/consultant paid for the shares in the first place) to the employee/consultant.

 Following this, the company secretary takes the necessary steps to make the transfer effective.

 After the buyback, under Hong Kong and Singapore law, those shares will be regarded as cancelled.
 Ensure the company secretary files with the Companies Registry/ACRA within the applicable statutory timeframe after the share buyback.

 When creating the Share Vesting Agreement, you may opt for a “call option” to be put in place.
 This call option enables the company to do one of two things:

-convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the decision-making of the company).
+- Convert all vested shares to non-voting shares (i.e. the employee/consultant, being the holder of the vested shares, can still receive dividends from the company but has no say in the company’s decision-making).

-The company may exercise the call option for six months from the date the employee/consultant leaves the company.
+The company may exercise the call option for six months after the employee/consultant leaves the company.

 What is a Share Power?

 A Share Power is a document in which the employee/consultant gives his authorization to transfer his shares to the company.